NARRATIVE SUMMARIES OF REASONS FOR LISTING

 QI.A.237.08.
 JABER ABDALLAH JABER AHMAD AL-JALAHMAH

-Jaber Abdallah Jaber Ahmad al-Jalahmah was listed on 16 January 2008 pursuant to paragraphs 1 and 12 of resolution 1735 (2006) as being associated with Al-Qaida (QE.A.4.01) for “participating in the financing, planning, facilitating or perpetrating acts or activities by, in conjunction with, under the name of, or in support of”, “recruiting for” and “otherwise supporting acts or activities of” the network of Al-Qaida in Afghanistan, Iraq and Kuwait.
+Jaber Abdallah Jaber Ahmad Al-Jalahmah was listed on 3 January 2014 pursuant to paragraphs 2 and 3 of resolution 2083 (2012) as being associated with Al-Qaida for “participating in the financing, planning, facilitating, preparing, or perpetrating of acts or activities by, in conjunction with, under the name of, on behalf of, or in support of” Al-Qaida (QE.A.4.01), Al-Qaida in Iraq (QE.J.115.04) and Muhsin Fadhil Ayed Ashour al-Fadhli (QI.A.184.05), “supplying, selling or transferring arms and related materiel to” Al-Qaida (QE.A.4.01) and “recruiting for; or otherwise supporting acts or activities of” Al-Qaida (QE.A.4.01) and Al-Qaida in Iraq (QE.J.115.04).

 Jaber Abdallah Jaber Ahmad al-Jalahmah is a Kuwait-based terrorist facilitator and inciter who provided financial and logistical support to the Al-Qaida (QE.A.4.01) network in Afghanistan, Iraq, and Kuwait.
 Al-Jalahmah also provided recruits for these efforts.
 Al-Jalahmah has supported every stage of the terrorist financing life-cycle, from financing terrorist groups and activity, to facilitating deadly attacks, and inciting others to join campaigns of violence.